dpgaspar/Flask-AppBuilder/docs/quickcharts.rst

 Notice that:

-- label_columns: were the ones used on ContactGeneralView
+:label_columns: were the ones used on ContactGeneralView
-- group_by_columns: is a list of columns that you want to group
+:group_by_columns: is a list of columns that you want to group

 this will produce a Pie chart, with the percentage of contacts by group.
 If you want a column chart just override this::